Consulate General of Japan Art Campaign Submissions

 by Rachel Mouer

 This is a fire hydrant I painted as part of a seperate public art initiative in the city of Renton.
-I'm going to simply title it "Sister City - Nishiwaki".
 It recognizes the sister city relationship between Nishiwaki, Japan, and Renton, Washington, which spans 50 years -- not to mention the Pacific Ocean!
 I didn't even know we had a sister city in Japan until I started this project, so it was wonderful to learn that my hometown participates in a program that helps us build global relationships and feel closer to people we might tend to think of as far away.
 I'd love to visit Nishiwaki someday, and I hope the hydrant can welcome visitors to Renton once travel becomes safe again.
 It's located on Main Avenue South and Houser Way South, in front of the Sewing Machine Service Co., Inc. The two characters on the back of the hydrant are Nisshi and Sakura, the adorable Nishiwaki yuru-chara (city mascots).

-My name is Rachel Mouer, I'm seventeen years old and will be going into the 12th grade this fall.
-I've lived just outside of Renton, Washington my whole life and have always been fond of the Pacific Northwest rain.
+My name is Rachel M., and I will be going into the 12th grade this fall.
+I've lived in Washington my whole life and have always been fond of the Pacific Northwest rain.
 I've taken art lessons for quite a while as well as pursuing art as a hobby, and I'm so excited to be branching out more publicly with my art!
 I'm currently painting a third hydrant and considering opening a small shop online.
-I don't have a website yet, but can always be reached at my email (firstname.lastname@example.org).
-Aside from art, I can easily be persuaded to talk about cryptozoology, Star Trek, or whatever I'm currently reading :)

 "Volcanos - Rainier from P3"